• Home

 Loose parts make a great addition to the playdoh center.
 Give children nuts, bolts, pony beads, straws, toothpicks, and any number of other objects to press or hide in the playdoh.
 Your creativity is the only limit when it comes to playdoh tools!

-Tips for Using Playdoh with Young Children
+Tips for Using Playdoh in Preschool

 Homemade playdoh is always fun to make.
 There are so many easy recipes available online.
 Most of the recipes use common household ingredients like flour, oil, salt, and cream of tartar.